lukiwieser/natural-disasters-and-climate-change/README.md

 ![disasters-by-type](/docs/deaths-by-type.png)

 Different types of disasters kill different amounts of people.
 Droughts and floods are by far the deadliest.
+A possible bias here could be that deaths by droughts and floods can be strongly dependent on political decisions, so floods & droughts are not inherently more severe on their own.

 ### Disasters by region